- Things To Check Before Buying A Rolex Watch

 Source - Forum

-The serial number allows you to authenticate your Rolex as unlike most fake watches, the genuine version comes equipped with a serial and case reference number.
+The serial number allows you to authenticate your model as unlike most fake watches, the genuine version comes equipped with a serial and case reference number.
 Typically, a serial number is made of up to 6 or 7 digits, usually starting with a letter and followed by a series of numbers.

 However, these crafty fakes can sometimes include serial numbers which adhere to the above criteria.
-In that instance, you can check out how the reference and serial number are physically engraved into the timepiece.
+In that instance, you can check out how the reference and serial number is physically engraved into the timepiece.

 They like to make the serial number very clear on the side of the case between the lugs.
 It’s cut deeply into the material and precisely engraved so there are no inconsistencies or any chance of it being illegible.
 Fraudulent versions tend to be poorly engraved and appear rather grainy as it’s low quality.